 It is not possible to exchange hours for the targets ‘contribution trade union’ and ‘contribution professional association’.

 There is also a maximum to the total number of hours you can put up in any one calendar year.
 In principle, this maximum is 76 hours.
 For example, if you exchange 20 hours for the target ‘commuting expenses’, you can still put up 56 hours for a bicycle.
-There is an exception to the maximum of 76 hours for the target ‘sabbatical leave’.
+There is an exception to the maximum of 76 hours for the target ‘Long-term saving model’.
 If you choose that target, you are allowed to exchange a total of 148 hours in the optional model.
-For example, if you put up 70 hours for a bicycle, you can still put up 78 hours for a sabbatical leave.
+For example, if you put up 70 hours for a bicycle, you can still put up 78 hours for the Long-term saving model.
 Of course you may also put up fewer than the maximum number of hours allowed, or not choose the source ‘hours’.

-Staff members who do not register leave via the appropriate web application cannot put up hours, as it is not possible to determine their leave balance.
+Staff members who do not register leave via the appropriate web application cannot put up hours in the Optional Model, as it is not possible to determine their leave balance.
 If, in any calendar year, you exchanged hours and, at the end of this year, it turns out that you did not register any leave, the value of the hours put up will be deducted from your salary in the next calendar year.

 Value of an hour

-If you use the source ‘hours’ to purchase sabbatical leave these hours will retain their value.
-To give an example: if you reserved 60 hours each year in 2014, 2015 and 2016 for a sabbatical leave and you take your sabbatical leave in 2017, you can take up 180 hours.
+If you use the source ‘hours’ to purchase hours for the Long-term saving model these hours will retain their value.
+To give an example: if you reserved 60 hours each year in 2015, 2016 and 2017 for a Sabbatical Leave and you take your Sabbatical Leave in 2018, you can take up 180 hours.

 You can exchange money for one or more targets.
 The source ‘money’ covers three different components:

 - Salary: salary refers to the wage determined by the Collective Labour Agreement.